Testosterone Blood Test, from our experts to you.Dr Sam Rodgers MBBS, MRCGP

-Get good sleep quality.
+- Get good sleep quality.
 Getting a full, undisturbed night of sleep is essential to support your body to regulate hormone levels.
-Experts recommend that adults get 7 to 9 hours of sleep a night.
-You should wake from a night of sleep feeling refreshed.
-If you don't wake refreshed, you may not be getting enough.

-Optimise your exercise.
+- Optimise your exercise.
 Any exercise can boost testosterone levels in the short-term.
 But building your muscle mass through strength and resistance training is most effective at permanently increasing testosterone levels.
-But make sure you do not overdo it; excessive exercise without time to rest and recover can decrease your testosterone levels.

-Manage your body fat levels.
+- Manage your body fat levels.
 Excessive body fat is associated with decreased testosterone levels in men.
-You can manage your body fat levels by eating healthily and exercising regularly.

 Read our full guide on what is testosterone and how you can boost your levels.